mekomsolutions/odoo-initializer/README.md

         "lst_price": "NO_UPDATE"
     }
 ```
-For product loader, if record exist we update it without "lst_price".
+If record exists we update it without "lst_price".

 Note: [here](./odoo_initializer/models/currency_loader.py#L4) is a default domain implementation example
 ```